alyssaschroder/alyssa-portfolio/instructions.md

 - let me know any aesthetic changes you want to colours, placement, fonts, etc
 - any bugs you see
+- also etransfer me $14.12 for the domain when you get a chance.
+(The email receipt i sent was in USD)

 # How to setup your computer